181st Street station (IND Eighth Avenue Line): 2000s to present

+In November 2007, the MTA proposed savings cuts to help reduce the agency's deficit.
+As part of the plan, all elevator operators at 181st Street, along with those in four other stations in Washington Heights, would have been cut.
+MTA employees had joined riders in worrying about an increase in crime as a result of the cuts after an elevator operator at 181st Street on the Broadway–Seventh Avenue Line helped save a stabbed passenger.
+The move was intended to save $1.7 million a year.
+However, on December 7, 2007, the MTA announced that it would not remove the remaining elevator operators at these stations, due to pushback from elected officials and residents from the area.
+In October 2018, the MTA once again proposed removing the elevator operators at the five stations, but this was reversed after dissent from the Transport Workers' Union.
+The MTA again suggested reassigning elevator operators to station-cleaner positions in June 2023, prompting local politicians to sue to prevent the operators' reassignments.

 The station's elevators closed for replacement on August 3, 2019, and reopened almost exactly a year later on August 2, 2020.
 The elevators that were replaced had been in service since the early 1930s, while the new elevators contained wider doors to allow for faster passenger entry and exit.
 During the replacement, the station remained open via the exits to 181st Street and Overlook Terrace.

-As part of the MTA's 2020–2024 Capital Program, the 181st Street station was selected to receive elevators as part of a process to expand the New York City Subway system's accessibility.
+As part of the MTA's 2020–2024 Capital Program, the 181st Street station was selected to receive elevators between the platforms and mezzanine as part of a process to expand the New York City Subway system's accessibility.
 By February 2021, funding had been committed to accessibility renovations at the 181st Street station.
 In December 2021, the MTA awarded a contract for the installation of elevators at eight stations, including the 181st Street station.
-As of May 2022, work on the ADA-accessible elevators was scheduled to begin in September 2022; the project was scheduled to be completed in June 2023.
+As of May 2022, work on the ADA-accessible elevators was scheduled to begin in September 2022; at the time, the project was scheduled to be completed in June 2023.
+The platform elevators were eventually opened on December 7, 2023.